 To stop using dependencies and remove the automation from the sheet:

 - Click the drop-down arrow under any column's header and select Edit Project Settings.

 - Uncheck the Dependencies Enabled box and then click OK to apply the changes.

 Working with Duration and Predecessors

-When you enter a Duration or Predecessor value for a task, the Start and End Dates will populate automatically based on the Working Days schedule established in the Project Settings.
+When you enter a Duration or Predecessor value in a row, the Start and End Dates will populate automatically based on the Working Days schedule established in the Project Settings.

-Duration is the amount of working time between the start and end dates of a task.
-A task’s duration can be calculated automatically based on a task’s start and end date or you can manually enter it in the task’s Duration column.
+Duration is the amount of working time between the start and end dates.
+Duration can be calculated automatically based on a start and end date or you can manually enter it in the Duration column.

 The following table includes examples of how to format values in the duration column.

 TIP: Elapsed time can be used in the Duration column to ignore non-working time (including non-working days and holidays).
 Lead with an “e” to indicate duration in elapsed time (e.g. e3d, e5h).